cyrus-and/chrome-remote-interface/README.md

 Implementations
 ---------------

-This module should work with every application implementing the Chrome [Remote Debugging Protocol][rdp].
+This module should work with every application implementing the [Chrome Debugging Protocol][cdp].
 In particular, it has been tested against the following implementations:

 Implementation             | Protocol version   | [Protocol] | [List] | [New] | [Activate] | [Close] | [Version]
 ---------------------------|--------------------|------------|--------|-------|------------|---------|-----------